doinyne/CV/README.md

 _Senior Edit Assistant_

 - Managing/working in the central ingest office to make sure all ongoing jobs get completed
+- Working tight deadlines on mulitple projects simultaneously
+- Working alongside clients to complete tasks daily
+- Being time flexable so clients can work with colleagues different timezones
+- Being ready to work aboard or on set at a moments notice

 **UEFA Productions** (September 2019 to August 2020)
 _Media Coordinator_

 - Managing UEFA's online archiving platforms
+- Working remotely throughout a pandemic without new content to produce
+- Being time flexable so clients can work with colleagues different timezones
+- Being ready to work aboard or on set at a moments notice
+- Producing two weekly programs throughout the football season with additional projects with UEFA

 **The Collectv (Netflix - 'Too Hot To Handle')** (March 2019 - April 2019)

 _Media Manager_

 - Working aboard on a multi-camera set, managing video content.
+- Turning over camera rushes to edit in a timely manner
+- Work beyond a regular working week to cover film days
+- Working autonomously within a small team
+- Continued support for client after filming had finshed

 ## Skills